Yellow perch: Diet

 Primarily, age and body size determine the diets of yellow perch.
-Zooplankton is the primary food source for young and larval perch.
-By age one, they shift to macroinvertebrates, such as midges and mosquitos.
-Large adult perch feed on invertebrates, fish eggs, crayfish, mysid shrimp, and juvenile fish.
-They have been known to be predominantly piscivorous and even cannibalistic in some cases.
-About 20% of the diet of a yellow perch over 32 g (1.1 oz) in weight consists of small fish.
-Maximum feeding occurs just before dark, with typical consumption averaging 1.4% of their body weight.
+Zooplankton is the primary food source for larval and fry perch.
+By age one, they become fingerlings and shift to macroinvertebrates such as midges and mosquito larvae.
+Older perch feed on aquatic invertebrates, fish eggs, crayfish, mysid shrimp and other juvenile fish.
+About 20% of the diet of a yellow perch over 32 g in weight consists of small fish.
+Adult perch have been known to be predominantly piscivorous and even cannibalistic in some cases.
+Maximum feeding occurs just before dark, with typical daily consumption averaging 1.4% of their body weight.